inspheric/nova-defaultable-fields/README.md

 }
 ```

 When the action is run from the index view, it will return a redirect response to refresh the whole page.
-It has no effect if the action is run from the detail view, because Nova refreshes the page after each action automatically.
+It has no effect if the action is run from the detail view, because Nova already refreshes the page after each action automatically.

 > :confounded: I don't really like this workaround but can't think of an alternative.
 I would be happy to hear other ideas.

-*Note:* If `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, it will be ignored on the index view because it is overridden by the redirect response.
+*Note:* If you set `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, it will be ignored on the index view because it is overridden by the redirect response.
+It will behave as normal on the detail view.

 ### Display using a callback

-Both the `default()` and `defaultLast()` methods can take a callback as the final parameter which will transform the defaulted value (whether retrieved from cache or from the `default()` method) before it is populated, e.g.
+Both the `default($value, callable $callback = null)` and `defaultLast(callable $callback = null)` methods can take a callback as the final parameter which will transform the defaulted value (whether retrieved from cache or passed to the `default()` method) before it is populated, e.g.

 ```php
 $lastInvoiceNumber = auth()->user()->last_invoice_number;